Upgrading from Vaadin 23

 file.

 The last versions of IntelliJ IDEA offer migration refactoring tools, including a Java EE to Jakarta EE package converter.
-Make sure that the Jakarta specifications in your project have the proper versions.
+Make sure that the Jakarta specifications in your project have the correct versions.
 Refer to the full list of Jakarta EE 10 specifications for more information.

 Below are a few examples: